Remediating issues across your Red Hat Satellite infrastructure using Red Hat Insights

 --foreman-proxy-plugin-remote-execution-ssh-install-key trueoption installs an SSH key for the

 rootuser on Satellite Server, so that Satellite can use remote execution on itself.
-Note that this allows all Satellite users with the
+This allows all Satellite users with the

 create_job_invocationpermission to run commands over SSH as